drhirn/fhem-rhasspy/README.md

 ## About FHEM-rhasspy
 Rhasspy consist of multiple modules (Hot-Word Detection, Text to Speech, Speech to Text, Intent Recognition, ...).
 All of these communicate over MQTT.

-FHEM-rhasspy evaluates these JSON-messages and converts them to commands.
-And it sends messages to Rhasspy to e.g. provide responses on commands to TextToSpeech.
+FHEM-rhasspy evaluates parts of the MQTT traffic, converts these JSON-messages to commands and also sends messages to Rhasspy to e.g. provide responses on commands as TextToSpeech.

 FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
 Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

 ## Installation of FHEM-rhasspy
 - Download a RAW-Copy of 10_RHASSPY.pm and copy it to `opt/fhem/FHEM`
-- Don't forget to change the ownership of the file to `fhem.dialout` (or whatever user/group FHEM is using).
+- Don't forget to change the ownership of the file to `fhem:dialout` (or whatever user/group FHEM is using).
-- Restart FHEM
 - Define a MQTT2_CLIENT device which connects to the MQTT-server Rhasspy is using.
 E.g.:
 ```
 define <deviceName> MQTT2_CLIENT <ip-or-hostname-of-mqtt-server>:12183